Tiruvannamalai: Outside the Ashram

 17/2

 Writing these words in Chennai.
 First did this trip 8 years ago, no sorry, 7, as the first one was back in 2012 and now we are in 2019.
-The trip takes me across South India west to east, from the Tibetan settlement of Bylakuppe to Mysore, then Mysore to Chennai with a late evening arrival at Chennai Central on the Shatabdi Express, before a late night taxi ride from the railway station to my hotel.
-For the last 3 trips including this one, I have stayed in the New Woodlands Hotel in Mylapore which has rooms at various levels of quality.
-My reason for staying in Woodlands is that the hotel has a pretty good travel desk from which I can painlessly book a car to take me down to Tiruvannamalai.
-This time around I have booked one for 10 O’ Clock the next morning with the hope of getting to Tiruvannamalai by early afternoon or mid afternoon at the latest.
-It is all pretty familiar to me by now, I mean I have followed this same pattern for my last three trips – 2016, 2017 and now this one in 2019 – and it has always worked out well enough for me.
-The first trip I made to Tiruvannamalai back in 2012 was slightly different in that I stayed the night in Chennai at a place called the Himalaya in Triplicane, the Muslim quarter of town and not too far from Chennai Central Railway station, as on that occasion Woodlands had been fully booked.
+It takes me across south India west to east, from the Tibetan settlement of Bylakuppe to Mysore, then Mysore to Chennai with a late evening arrival in Chennai central on the Shatabdi Express, before a taxi ride from the railway station to my hotel.
+For the last 3 trips, including this one, I have stayed in the New Woodlands Hotel in Mylapore which has rooms on offer at various levels of quality.
+My reason for always staying in Woodlands is that it has a very good travel desk from which I can easily book a car to take me down to Tiruvannamalai.
+This time around I have one ordered for 10 the next morning with the hope of arriving in Tiruvannamalai early afternoon or mid afternoon at the latest.
+It is all pretty familiar to me by now, I mean I have followed this same pattern for my last three trips – 2016, 2017 and now this one in 2019 – and it has always worked out well enough.
+The first trip I made to Tiruvannamalai back in 2012 was slightly different in that I stayed the night in Chennai at a place called the Himalaya in Triplicane, the Muslim quarter of town and not too far from Chennai central railway station, as on that occasion Woodlands had been fully booked, but even so I had still used their travel desk the next morning.

-Decent enough night’s sleep considering the standard of room I’d booked, which was a cheap one, for my one night at Woodlands.
-I had to keep the blades of the ceiling fan spinning at a pretty fast clip so as to stop the mosquitoes from landing on me and taking a bite, but apart from that there were no complaints, not that that is a complaint, more an observation.
+Decent enough night’s sleep considering the standard of room I’d booked, which was a cheap one, for my one night stay in Woodlands.
+Had to keep the blades of the ceiling fan spinning at a pretty fast clip so as to stop the mosquitoes from landing on me and taking a bite, but apart from that there were no complaints, not that that is a complaint, more an observation since to complain about mosquitos in India would be a bit of a nutty thing to do.
 Still, it is time to face the fact I might not be the person I crack myself up to be, at least not in the sense of how I would like others to see me.
-Guess reality comes crashing in from time to time, dumps me back at square one as a consequence, like I am starting all over again, seemingly never ridding myself of this pollution.
-Heat confusion talkin’ here, or maybe something deeper whilst above my head that ceiling fan still keeps spinnin’…
+Guess reality comes crashing in from time to time, dumps me back at square one as a consequence, like I’m starting all over again, seemingly never ridding myself of this pollution.
+Heat confusion talkin’ here, or maybe something deeper whilst above my head the ceiling fan keeps on spinnin’.

 18/2

-250 rupee breakfast at Woodlands in their Vrindavan restaurant paid for in cash as breakfast was not included in the booking I’d made through Booking.com, which at the time only had OVO rooms available, bargain basement ones, from which you just got the raw statistic of a place to stay for the night with no extras.
+250 rupee breakfast at Woodlands in their Vrindavan restaurant.
+Paid for in cash because it was not included in the booking I’d made through Booking.com which at the time only had OVO rooms available.
+Bargain basement deals, from which you just got the raw statistic of a place to stay for the night with no extras.

 19/2